CPA Exam Changes

-While the subject matter of the 2017 CPA Exam remains the same, the primary change to the exam is the increase in the degree - or skill level - at which that subject matter is tested.
+While the subject matter of the 2017 CPA Exam remained the same, the primary change to the Exam was the increase in the degree - or skill level - at which that subject matter was tested.

-The purpose of the CPA Exam content changes is to ensure that the CPA Exam content tests the skills that newly licensed CPAs must know to continue to protect the public interest, including:
+The purpose of the CPA Exam content changes was to ensure that the CPA Exam content tests the skills that newly licensed CPAs must know to continue to protect the public interest, including:

 - Critical thinking, problem solving, analytical ability, and professional skepticism

 - A strong understanding of the business environment and processes

 To ensure they test higher order skills, the AICPA adopted a skill level framework based on the modified Bloom’s Taxonomy of Educational Objectives.